Subject | Course | Title | |

 40060013103 Intro to Criminal Justice CE

 Instructor Qualifications 1.
-Bachelors in Criminal Justice, or closely related field, and
+Masters degree in Criminal Justice, or closely related field, and

 2. Verification of completion of degree requirements by time of employment with official transcripts.
 3. Three (3) years non-teaching full-time (or full-time equivalent) work experience in Criminal Justice or related field.
 4. Knowledge and experience in Criminal Justice. |